swordlordcodingcrew/bunny-express/README.md

 ## Status ##

-**BunnyExpress** is currently in development.
-If you are adventurous, have a go with it.
+**BunnyExpress** is somewhat stable.
+Please have a go and send in your bug reports.

 ## Installation ##